Communities in Schools of Atlanta

 Agnes Scott College

-Leocadia I. Zak was appointed the ninth president of Agnes Scott College in 2018, and under her leadership the school has achieved record enrollment, launched graduate programs, and been recognized for three years in a row as the most innovative national liberal arts college in the country by U.S. News & World Report.
-Zak has an extensive background in international economic development and international project finance.
+Leocadia I. Zak was appointed the ninth president of Agnes Scott College in 2018.
+Under her leadership, the school has achieved record enrollment and fundraising, launched graduate programs, established the Sophomore Class Atlanta Leadership Experience, and been recognized for five consecutive years as the most innovative liberal arts college in the country by U.S. News & World Report.
+Zak has an extensive background in international economic development and international project finance and served as an adjunct professor of law at Georgetown University School of Law.
 In 2010 she was appointed by President Barack Obama to serve as director of the U.S. Trade and Development Agency.
-Zak first joined the agency in 2000; prior to entering public service, she was an attorney in Boston for 18 years.

 Education: Mount Holyoke College, Northwestern University School of Law (JD)